 Who We Are

-Vicki Hammarstedt is the architect and director for Berkeley Advanced Media Institute, having launched the program in 2011.
+Vicki Hammarstedt (She/Her) is the architect and director for Berkeley Advanced Media Institute, having launched the program in 2011.
 An entrepreneur with a passion for all things digital, Vicki has had an eclectic career as a technology teacher, the developer of a charter school, co-founder of an e-commerce company, and as the business director in the telecom industry.
 She currently designs and produces multimedia training programs bringing the latest technologies and innovations in digital storytelling to career professionals throughout the world.
 When not recruiting savvy, smart industry leaders and academics as partners to support the new media programming, she can be found bicycle touring or bee keeping.

 Our instructors are luminaries from academia and industry.
 They are award-winning storytellers in all things digital with practical experiences in multimedia, documentary filmmaking, visual journalism, podcasting, social media, data visualization, design thinking, and digital publishing.